Privacy and Security for Everyone, Anytime, Anywhere

 iv) Studies on the needs and experiences of marginalized groups, or for certain situations

-Submissions should be made via a Google form [link to be added].
+Submissions should be made via the submission form.
 Questions about the workshop, including submissions, should be sent to the organizers (see below).

 9:00am - 9:30am: Introduction: attendee introductions, discussion of goals, establishment of group norms